Positive Line Bundles Over the Irreducible Quantum Flag Manifolds: The Heckenberger--Kolb Calculi for the Irreducible Quantum Flag Manifolds

 Moreover, $\overline{\partial}_{\mathcal{E}_k}$ is flat, which is to say, it is a holomorphic structure. \end{thm}

-It now follows directly from Theorem~\ref{thm:threeway} that the covariant line bundles over the irreducible quantum flag manifolds $\OO_q(G/L_S)$ are either positive, flat, or negative.
-To differentiate between these possibilities, we need some cohomological information about the bundles.
-This information is given by the noncommutative Borel--Weil theorem for $\OO_q(G/L_S)$, a result to appear by the first and third authors in \cite{DO}, generalising the special case of the quantum Grassmannians established in \cite{KMOS}.
+It now follows directly from Theorem~\ref{thm:threeway} that the relative line modules over the irreducible quantum flag manifolds $\OO_q(G/L_S)$ are either positive, flat, or negative.
+To differentiate between these possibilities, we will use the cohomological information given by the noncommutative Borel--Weil theorem for $\OO_q(G/L_S)$ established in \cite{IrrBW, KMOS}.